assaf/zombie/doc/API.md

 - `loadCSS` -- Loads external stylesheets.
 Defaults to true.
 - `maxWait` -- Maximum wait time (when calling `visit`, `wait`, etc).
 Defaults to 5 seconds.
+- `maxRedirects` -- Tells the browser how many redirects to follow before aborting a request.
+Defaults to 5
 - `proxy` -- Proxy URL.
 - `runScripts` -- Run scripts included in or loaded from the page.
 Defaults to true.